davidlongwith/git-helper/README.md

 # Git Helper

-A quick reference guide to commonly used Git commands.
+A quick reference guide for commonly used Git commands.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).